Kenji721/QT-ride/README.md

 11. unig tests

 Next to do:
-1. containerize
+1. containerize (p1)
-2. admin backoffice for managing users and blog posts
+2. admin backoffice for managing users and blog posts (p2)
-2. deploy to production using uWSGI ?!
+2. deploy to production using uWSGI ?! (p2)
-3. github action setup for CI/CD
+3. github action setup for CI/CD (p0)
-4. using web server NginX or Apache
+4. using web server NginX or Apache (p1)
-5. SSL support (HTTP, HSTS) for security
+5. SSL support (HTTP, HSTS) for security (p1)
-6. RabbitMQ for serving email async and later on live rides
+6. RabbitMQ for serving email async and push notification later on live rides notification (p2)
-7. MongoDB for serving images
+7. MongoDB for serving images (p2)
-8. sqlite3 database replication with the app and failover seperate service
+8. sqlite3 database replication with the app and failover seperate service (p1)
-9. create the offerRide and SearchRide as microservices
+9. create the offerRide and SearchRide as microservices (p0)

 To start the web application: